09:30

 In a world shaped by increasing political, environmental, and economic complexity, family offices and foundations are stepping up as vital leaders in the impact investing ecosystem.
 Their ability to take a long-term view, align capital with values, and bring others along makes them uniquely positioned to accelerate positive change.
 How are family offices and foundations adapting their strategies in response to global challenges?

-Speakers: Suzanne Rosman, Director, PYM; Toine Huijbers, Investment Advisor, Start Foundation; Floris de Kort, Investment Director, Alphatron Holding
+Speakers: Suzanne Rosman, Director, PYM; Toine Huijbers, Investment Advisor, Start Foundation; Floris de Kort, Investment Director, Alphatron Holding and Sophie Robé, co-founder and CEO, FIIND Impact

 Moderated by Paula Garrido, Co-Editor, Impact Investor